/terms/answer-block · 4 min read · intermediate

 What is an answer block?

 The smallest extractable unit of GEO content.
 Distinct from a passage: a passage might span 300 words and cover two claims; an answer block is one tightly-scoped paragraph or short list answering exactly one question.
-Featured snippets, AI Overview citations, and voice-assistant replies select primarily at the answer-block level — they want a single self-contained response, not a partial extract from longer prose.
+Featured snippets, AI Overview citations, and voice-assistant replies commonly surface content at roughly the answer-block scale (one paragraph or a short list rather than full pages or single sentences).
+Observable behavior is consistent with engines preferring self-contained units over partial extracts from longer prose; the underlying selection mechanism (whether engines have a discrete answer-block-level scoring step, or whether this is a byproduct of LLM generation choosing what to quote) varies per engine and is generally not vendor-documented.

 Status in 2026